 Greg Dunne was the editor and proprietor and Carrick native, Michael Oates, and I manned the newsroom.
 Willie Donnellan was the photographer, who also doubled in those days as advertising manager.

-Newspaper production in Ireland in the 1980s still used 19th century technology, referred to as the hot metal process, with linotype operators setting reporters’ copy in lines of reverse lead type.
+Newspaper production in Ireland in the 1980s still used 19th-century technology, referred to as the hot metal process, with linotype operators setting reporters’ copy in lines of reverse lead type.

-For reporters, the typewriter was the closest machine we had to the technology of today, at time when local correspondents’ handwritten copy still arrived by post – far removed from today’s digital world of universal computing and instant communications where news updates can be accessed from anywhere on a mobile phone browser.
+For reporters, the typewriter was the closest machine we had to the technology of today, at a time when local correspondents’ handwritten copy still arrived by post – far removed from today’s digital world of universal computing and instant communications where news updates can be accessed from anywhere on a mobile phone browser.

 The compositors and linotype operators at that time were Eugene Phelan, Mickie Kelly, Brendan Leyden, Leo Stanford, Frankie Smith, John Healy and John Bredin.
-The printing press was manned by production manager, Butch Doyle, and printer, Dominic Duignan.
+The printing press was manned by the production manager, Butch Doyle, and printer, Dominic Duignan.